terrillmoore/conduit-mfg/CHANGING-ORG.md

 9. Wait a minute for the gateway to come up; return to your dev system.
 10. Verify that it's up: `make TTN_ORG={neworg} TARGET={newname} ping`
 11. Set up for TTN: `make TTN_ORG={neworg} TARGET={newname} apply TAGS=ttn`

+## Clean up the old user

+This is tricky, because if you've done a rename on the same jumphost, `userdel` will think that the old user is still logged it (it matches by UID, not by login name).
+So you have to get the gateway to temporarily log out and log back in.
+Easiest way is to reboot it.

+1. log into the jumphost
+2. log into the gateway
+3. `shutdown -r now`
+4. back at the jumphost, repeatedly `sudo userdel -r {oldname}` until it no longer says `userdel: user ttn-ithaca-00-08-00-4a-3d-1b is currently logged in`.
+This will take aobut 30 seconds.